 Château de Cheverny

-For more information on the Château de Cheverny, you can visit its official webpage.
+For more information on the Château de Cheverny, you can visit its official website.

-Situated 200 km away from Paris, the Château d’Amboise majestically overlooks the Loire.
-For more than four centuries, it was run with a hard hand by the Amboise family.
-A place filled with history, you will be able to admire the collection of furniture from the Gothic and Renaissance eras.
-After visiting the interior of the castle, you will have the possibility of strolling around the majestic gardens and to see the chapel that houses Leonardo Da Vinci’s tomb.
+Located at a bit over 200 km from Paris, the Château d’Amboise regally overlooks the Loire river.
+For over 4 centuries, it was controlled with a steel hand by the Amboise family.
+In it you will be able to admire the castle’s collection of Renaissance gothic furniture.
+After having visited the castle, why not walk around the Gardens before visiting Da Vinci’s grave?